How to deal with labour contractions: 5 pregnancy yoga / active birth techniques

 3. Build your strength and resilience

 Labour and birth is a process that requires endurance and resilience.
-Building up your inner (mental) and outer (physical) strength during pregnancy that you can tap into during labour and birth (and in early motherhood too) is therefore a key asset.
-Pregnancy yoga practices such as more challenging standing and squatting poses firing up the legs (like chair pose or goddess pose) and ‘keep ups’ are effective ways to build up stamina and mental resilience, and give you this belief that you are strong and can do challenging things.
+Learning to release and embrace intense feelings rather than fighting them, building up your inner (mental) strength in pregnancy in your ability to ride intense sensations, that you can then tap into during labour and birth is therefore a key asset.
+Pregnancy yoga practices such as more challenging standing and squatting poses firing up the legs (like chair pose or goddess pose) and ‘keep ups’ / contractions simulations where we practice releasing into the intensity are deeply effective ways to build up stamina and mental resilience, practice first-hand for what labour might require of you, and equip you with the confidence that you are strong and can do challenging things however things unfold.

 4. Match them with a different sensation